idelfonsog2/idelfonsog2.github.io/README.md

 *tech: [Swift](https:www.swift.org), [Vapor](https://vapor.codes), [Push Notifications](), [Database](), [Containers](Docker)*

+---

 <p align="center">
 	<img width="180" height="180" src="/img/circular-shot.png"/>
 </p>

 ## Hola 👋

 I'm Idelfonso.
+I believe some things can be done much better and delightful.

+The way I code mobile applications is by making much simpler, intuitive and user friendly.

-I **`code`** mobile applications for small, medium, and enterprise sized businesses.
-Whether you’re trying to create a proof of concept, need assitant on an ongoing project or even create a whole new application – I can help! [reach-out](mailto:idelfonsog2@gmail.com)
+I happen to enjoy what I do.
+Whether you are creating a proof of concept, need assitant on an ongoing or new project – I can help! [reach-out](mailto:idelfonsog2@gmail.com)

 - 📱 [Experience](#experience)
 - 🛒 [Clients](#clients)